volkszaehler/mbmd/README.md

 the devices.

-Supported inverters include popular devices from SolarEdge (SE3000, SE9000) and SMA (Sunny Boy and Sunny Tripower).
+Supported inverters include popular devices from SolarEdge (SE3000, SE9000) and SMA (Sunny Boy and Sunny TriPower).

-In case of TCP connection, the adapter paramter becomes the hostname and port:
+In case of TCP connection, the adapter parameter becomes the hostname and port:

 	./mbmd run -a 192.168.0.44:502 -d SMA:23

+SunSpec devices can host multiple subdevices, e.g. to expose a meter attached to an inverter.
+To access a subdevice, append its id to the slave id:

+	./mbmd run -a 192.168.0.44:502 -d FRONIUS:1.0 -d FRONIUS:1.1

 # Changelog